Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 See my autumn planting guide for more hints and tips on planting Brassicas and other crops in March, April and May.

-7. Incorrect Pruning (especially pruning at the wrong time of the year)
+7. Incorrect pruning (especially pruning at the wrong time of the year)

 Trees naturally balance the mass of their roots underground to the mass of the leaf story above ground.
 Pruning a tree leads to an imbalance of roots compared with leaves.
 So the tree compensates by growing lots more leaves to balance itself again.